 As part of the project, Geoscience Australia (GA) analysed general circulation model outputs from a total of 11 different Global Climate Models (GCMs), from two successive generations of GCM experiments referred to as CMIP3 and CMIP5.
-The models in the two frameworks are forced by different emission scenarios: the A2 scenario1 for CMIP3 models and the RCP 8.5 scenario2 for CMIP5 models.
+The models in the two frameworks are forced by different emission scenarios: the A2 scenario for CMIP3 models and the RCP 8.5 scenario for CMIP5 models.
 Both A2 and RCP 8.5 represent high emission scenarios.

 Results from the latest generation CMIP5 models, for which no dynamical downscaling was required, indicate that these models tend to perform better at replicating the behaviour of tropical cyclones in the current climate, especially for the Southern Hemisphere.
 Thus, more confidence should be placed in the results from the CMIP5 framework.
-The below results are based on the CMIP5 models.
+The results outlined in the following sections are based on the CMIP5 models.

 The Mean Estimate reflects results obtained after averaging output over all five models under the same climate framework.
-Figure 2 displays the relative frequencies for different storm categories, for both current and Mean Estimate future climate.
+Figure 2 displays the relative frequencies for different storm categories, for both current and Mean Estimate future climates.

-^{0.25} CMIP5 - northern hemisphere
+0.25 CMIP5 - northern hemisphere